FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/using_base64.md

     "title": "Using Base64 or PEM data ",
     "linkTitle": "Using base64",
     "weight": "310"
-}The {{< TransferCFT/transfercftname  >}} PKICER command can use Base64 or PEM data instead of a file in order to, for example, send a certificate and key by REST API.
+}The Transfer CFT{{< TransferCFT/transfercftname  >}} PKICER command can use Base64 or PEM data instead of a file in order to, for example, send a certificate and key by REST API.

 ## Importing